 After class, to erase the cross from the dry-erase board, draw on top of the permanent marker with a dry-erase marker.
 When you use a rag or eraser, it will erase both the permanent marker and the dry-erase marker.

-Deeper Bible: If Jesus Died for Us, Why Do We Still Die?
+Deeper Easter Bible Lesson: If Jesus Died for Us, Why Do We Still Die?
 (15 Minutes)

 - plastic eggs (1 per child)